IliasSim/Wizard-Werdna-Ring-Adventure-game-only/README.md

 ## **Summary and Aditional features**
-This game will be used for the development of artificial inteligence (AI) agent.
-The agent will play the game from the Hero prespective.
+This game will be used to develop artificial intelligence (AI) agent.
+The agent will play the game from the perspective of the Hero.
+For this reason additional features were introduced. which will be detailed below.
+### **Screen factor**
+This feature is used to rescale the game screen, which is vital in order to keep the resources consumption (memory,CPU or GPU usage) low.The choises are the following
+- 3 which offer no rescale
+-  1 which shrinks the screen three times
+-  0.5 which shrinks the screen six times.